oxequa/realize/README.md

     --build                -> Go build, if not specified takes "false"
     --bin                  -> Go intall, if not specified takes "true"
     --run                  -> Go run, if not specified takes "true"
+    --fmt                  -> Go fmt, if not specified takes "true"
     ```

     Add a project whenever you want.